 Statements on Creative Alliances and Integrated Participation

-My work in this project takes the form of a facilitator, a guide, a director, who attempts to enable connections between people, including myself, to achieve a series of interactions and experiments to be displayed inside the Dogethereum Bridge public art structure later this summer.
+My work in this project takes the form of a facilitator, a guide, a director, who attempts to enable connections between people to achieve an end result that endorses the idea that we are nodes in the human knowledge network.

-This document gathers testimonies by EThDenver participants who describe their participation in the Maker Space and the prototypes created there.
+This document gathers testimonies by EThDenver participants who describe their contributions the Maker Space.

 Sophy Wang, Jessica Angel, Richard Beer, and Brady McKenna, took over the space, installing wallpaper, building sculptural pieces and applying adhesive vinyl.
-New ETHDenver attendees like Kelly LeValley joined the space to make a mural, Lane redding and others, became new friends of the #ArtProject, contributing to the Maker Space with work, ideas and company.
+ETHDenver attendee Kelly LeValley joined the space to make a mural, Lane redding and others, became new friends of the #ArtProject, contributing to the Maker Space with work, ideas and company.

-Lindy Wilkins, Jane Hacker and Matt Condon, developed an interactivity between one of the physical blocks built at the temporary wood shop and a piece of metal pipe, giving birth to a piece representing proof of work that will take place inside the DOGE-ETH bridge.
+After Lindy Wilkins’ workshop, Lindy, Jane Haker and Matt Condon, developed an interactivity between one of the blocks built at the temporary wood shop and a piece of metal pipe, giving birth to a piece representing proof of work that will take place inside the DOGE-ETH bridge.
+It made it!

-TrueBit, Status, #ArtProject members, and ETHDenver attendees gathered to discuss the technical possibilities to connect LED lights to blockchain activity.
-Océane Boulais who was casually at ETHDenver joined the team to develop the Whisper Mailbox piece in collaboration with Ivan Danyliuk and Adam Babik from Status.
-This project is going under continuos development and it will also be installed inside the DOG-ETH Bridge.
+TrueBit, Status, #ArtProject members, and ETHDenver attendees gathered to discuss the technical possibilities to connect prototypes to the blockchain.
+Océane Boulais who was casually at ETHDenver without knowing about the Maker Space joined the team to develop the Whisper Mailbox piece in collaboration with Ivan Danyliuk and Adam Babik from Status.
+This project is going under continuos development and it will be installed inside the DOG-ETH Bridge.

 Lindy Wilkins and Jane Hacker,